-There are very few medical reasons not to get a COVID-19 vaccine.
-They include a history of severe allergic reactions, pericarditis, or endocarditis following a prior COVID-19 vaccine.
+There are very few medical reasons not to have a COVID-19 vaccine.
+Some reasons include a history of severe allergic reactions, pericarditis, or endocarditis following a prior COVID-19 vaccine.

 People considering a COVID-19 vaccine may worry about complications and side effects.
 Yet for almost all individuals, the known risks of getting COVID-19 far outweigh any potential risks of the COVID-19 vaccine.